andreipope/twelvelabs-documentation/docs/guides/providing-your-custom-transcriptions/urls.md

 - <VideoRequirements />
 - Ensure that the URL of the video and transcription are publicly accessible.
 <Understand />
 - You've already created an index.
-For details, see the **Create an Index** section. <!--TODO: Add link -->
+For details, see the [Create an Index](/api-reference/indexes#create-an-index) section.

 ## Recommendations